helm/helm/docs/chart_best_practices/templates.md

   name: {{ .Release.Name }}-myservice
 ```

-Or if there is only one resource of this kind then full template name (which includes the release name):
+Or if there is only one resource of this kind then we could use .Release.Name or the template fullname function defined in _helpers.tpl (which uses release name):

 ```yaml
 apiVersion: v1